 There are many websites that compare the best credit card rates, offers, fees and perks.
 In deciding on a card that fits your needs, here are some items to consider:

 It may be tempting to sign up for a card that offers an attractive bonus to apply and spend a certain amount within the first couple of months.
 If your budget has room to spend that minimum amount – and you can pay it off each billing cycle – then perhaps you benefit.
 Otherwise, you’re spending more than you can afford and the credit card rates will soon eat up any “bonus” you received.

 Teaser Credit Card Rates

 Like signing bonuses, low-interest teaser rates can be beneficial under the right financial circumstances.
 You can leverage a zero percent APR on purchases and balance transfers if you have the funds to pay off the balance in full at the end of the specified introductory period.

 If travel is a priority, you will want to weigh the best credit card rates with frequent flyer promotions.
 Some travel rewards cards require you to spend a certain amount within the first three months; others have miles with blackout dates and other travel restrictions.
 Be sure to find out if there are expiration dates associated with the miles – you could spend years saving up frequent flyer miles for a dream trip only to discover that many of them have expired.

 Annual Credit Card Fees

-If you carry a balance, you may be willing to pay an annual fee in exchange for a lower interest rate; conversely, if you pay off your balance every month, you may not mind a higher interest rate for a no-fee card.
-Many travel cards also include airline baggage coverage, priority boarding, rental care insurance and other perks which may be worth many times an annual fee.
+If you carry a balance, you might be willing to pay an annual fee in exchange for a lower interest rate; conversely, if you pay off your balance every month, you might not mind a higher interest rate for a no-fee card.
+Many travel cards also include airline baggage coverage, priority boarding, rental care insurance and other perks that may be worth many times an annual fee.